QuickSwap/quickswap-core/README.md

 QuickSwap core contracts are the fork of [Uniswap V2](https://github.com/Uniswap/uniswap-v2-core)

+QuickSwap/Uniswap-V2 contracts are non-upgradeable and hence immutable in nature

 In-depth documentation on Uniswap V2 is available at [uniswap.org](https://uniswap.org/docs).

 The built contract artifacts can be browsed via [unpkg.com](https://unpkg.com/browse/@uniswap/v2-core@latest/).